JustinFay01/JustinFay01/README.md

 - [ ] Learn how to record analytics in a react application
 - [ ] Learn how to test react components

+# IoT

+- [ ] Work on the first IoT project of your career
+- [ ] Use MQTT for... something
+- [ ] Learn about the basics of BLE

 # Misc

 ## Side Projects